Sdcrouse/crazy-coffee-concoctions-frontend/NOTES.md

   color: white;
 } -->

+Another CSS suggestion: I should fiddle around with height/width, flex-direction, and 'align-items: stretch', especially with the main-container and related HTML. align-content and flex-basis may help as well.

 I want to add a "select" list like this, but for saved concoctions (Update: DONE!): https://developer.mozilla.org/en-US/docs/Web/HTML/Element/select